panaversity/learn-applied-generative-ai-fundamentals/03_langchain_ecosystem/langgraph/chatbot/readme.md

 - What state management strategies can be used to handle different input sources?- Update the state accordingly based on the input source.
 - If the input is from the TextBox, send it to the generation process.
 - If the input is from the Canvas, use the Canvas artifact to extract, save, and continue the interaction.

+## Module 6: Build a Customer Support Agentic AI System for your Vertical

+Understand this [Customer Support Multi Agent System](https://langchain-ai.github.io/langgraph/tutorials/customer-support/customer-support/) and Modify for your Vertical.